Allen Turner Davidson

 Allen Turner Davidson (May 9, 1819 – January 24, 1905) was a prominent Confederate politician.
 He represented North Carolina state in the Provisional Confederate Congress and the First Confederate Congress.

 Biography

 Allen Turner Davidson was born in Haywood County, North Carolina on May 9, 1819.
-He married Elizabeth A. Howell in 1842.
+He married Elizabeth Adeline Howell in 1842.
+His daughter, Ella Henrietta Davidson Morrison, served as North Carolina state regent for the Daughters of the American Revolution.

 He died in Asheville on January 24, 1905.